The School of Surveying supports a number of undergraduate degree programmes, all of which are listed below.

 - Find out more about dissertations completed by Honours Students.

 Bachelor of Applied Science (BAppSc, BAppSc(Hons)) majoring in Geographical Information Systems (GIS)

-This is a four-year degree that follows the description for the BAppSc above for the first three years, followed up by a full honours research dissertation, three specialist GIS / remote sensing papers and a primer on project management in the fourth year.
+This is a four-year degree that follows the description for the BAppSc above for the first three years, followed by a full Honours research dissertation, three specialist GIS / remote sensing papers and a primer on project management in the fourth year.
 To be able to follow the Honours path, students must have a B+ average over the second and third years of the BAppSc degree and show a high level of personal motivation.

 Bachelor of Science (BSc)

 This three-year degree comprises the papers from the measurement science part of the BSurv degree along with other elective papers.
 It is ideal for overseas students who wish to study surveying but not New Zealand land law, administration, planning or civil engineering.

 This three-year degree is comprised of papers from the land development and planning part of the BSurv degree along with other elective papers.
 It uniquely prepares students for advancement to a career in planning, urban design, or land development engineering.

 Dr Mick Strack